World Series of Poker bracelet: WSOP Circuit rings

 In 2005, the inaugural World Series of Poker Circuit was founded, hosting events at many of their casinos around the country.
 In order to differentiate these events and to ensure the prestige of the WSOP Bracelet, the circuit events present a ring to the winners.

 Circuit National Championship

 From 2011, the WSOP awarded a bracelet to the winner of the WSOP Circuit National Championship.
 The Circuit Event National Championship was an invitation only event that used the standings of players from the various circuit events in determining who was invited.

 Multiple bracelet winners

 The top bracelet winners are as follows:

-The bracelet leaders by decade are:

-(bold = won Main Event)

-Johnny Moss, with a win at the 1971 WSOP, became the first person to have won multiple lifetime WSOP "bracelets" (as mentioned above, the first actual bracelet was given in 1976).

-Moss also was the first person to win five lifetime WSOP bracelets, with a win at the 1975 WSOP.

-Johnny Chan, with a win in Event No. 25 at the 2005 World Series of Poker, became the first person to win 10 lifetime WSOP bracelets, just a few days before Doyle Brunson won his 10th bracelet in Event No. 31 of that same WSOP.

-The first person to win two bracelets in the same WSOP was Johnny Moss at the 1971 WSOP.

-The first person to win three bracelets in the same WSOP was Walter "Puggy" Pearson, at the 1973 WSOP.
-As of the start of the 2016 WSOP, only five other players have won three bracelets in a single WSOP.